gachagas/hyperplexed-website-menu/README.md

 Access the demo here https://hyperplexed-website-menu.vercel.app/

 TODO
+- Allow backgroud to change when different buttons are hovered
+- Fix this thing on mobile
 - Refactor homepage into separate component
 - Show skeleton of background image when it is not fully loaded yet